Episode 379 Aired May 5, 2021

 Is your subjective reality leading to needless revisions?

-This week I want to introduce you to Chloe Nwangwu, a brand scientist who facilitates relationships between clients and their customers.
+This week I want to introduce you to Chloé Nwangwu, a brand scientist who facilitates relationships between clients and their customers.
 Find out how she does all this on Wed, April 7.
 You can listen on your favorite podcast network or listen below.

 Chloe is resourceful and ambitious.
 She studied international conflict resolution and mediation.
 She is now taking that knowledge and expertise and helping companies navigate to find and reach their ideal audience and takes on the role of brand strategist and designer when dealing with power and equity.